hmisonne/ReactNative_GroceryApp/README.md

 **STEP 1 - Install Node.js**

-If you have the Node 10 LTS or greater installed on your machine. kindly move to the next step!, If you dont, visit [nodejs](https://nodejs.org/en/) website to install the recommended version for your OS.
+If you have the Node 10 LTS or greater installed on your machine, kindly move to the next step!
+If you dont, visit [nodejs](https://nodejs.org/en/) website to install the recommended version for your OS.

 **STEP 2 - Install the Expo CLI**